andreakb/parallel-lines-workshop/2016-09-28-Run-Sheet/README.md

 *1400-1405: Workshop Introduction*

+*1405-1410: ASA Survey Results*
+* What are *they* expecting from this?

-*1405-1415: Progress report (Talei Masters)*
+*1410-1420: Progress report (Talei Masters)*
 * Building the capability to accept born-digital transfers

-*1415-1420: ASA Survey Results*
-* What are *they* expecting from this?

 *1420-1455: Introduction (Jan Hutař)*
-* What, What, Why... and a little bit of how?
+* Archives NZ - Swimming Zeroes and Ones

 *1455-1510: Tea and Coffee Break*